GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Audio player: https://codepen.io/craigstroman/pen/aOyRYx

-Who is the website aimed at?
+Target Audience
-Primarily, people on the internet who might be considering taking lessons.
+-Internet users who might be considering taking piano lessons.
-Secondly, anybody else in order to raise general public awareness of the business.
+-Current piano students

-What are the most important features?
+Primary features-
-To give a clear, concise and aesthetically pleasing presentation of the business, “Piano Lessons with Greg Kaighin”.
+-To give a clear, concise and aesthetically pleasing presentation of the business, “Piano Lessons with Greg Kaighin”.
-To provide a means for potential customers to get in contact.
+-To provide a means for potential customers to get in contact.

-What are the secondary features?
+Secondary features-
-Audio playback of music files.
+-Audio playback of music files.
-Download of sheet music PDFs.
+-Download of sheet music PDFs.
-Links to external websites.
+-Links to external websites.

-Which features may be added in the future?
+Roadmap features
 Signup and payments page for group music workshops.
 Automatic student waiting list, which can be easily activated/deactivated as required.
 Improvements to the opacity effect around the hero image.
 Additional content for music.html and resources.html pages.
 MP3 audio and PDF document files.

-Known issues and potential solutions:
+Known issues and potential solutions-
-Issue: navbar dropdown menu always appears on the left side.
+-Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right.
-Potential solution: change index.html navbar-toggler class IDs.
+Potential solution: Change index.html navbar-toggler class IDs.

-Issue: Audio player progress bar does not behave as expected.
+-Issue: Audio player progress bar does not behave as expected.
 Potential solution: JavaScript fix.

-Issue: Show more / Show less button on index.html page collapses downwards.
+-Issue: Show more / Show less button on index.html page collapses downwards.
 An upwards collapse (expand?) would provide better UX and flow.
 Potential solution: jspopper?
 I need to learn how to do this.

-Issue: Make the "About Me" section have the same opacity as the navbar.
+-Issue: Make the "About Me" section have the same opacity as the navbar.
 This will improve the overall look of the hero image and "open it up" a little.
 Potential solution: JavaScript?
 I need to learn how to do this.

-Audio player
+Audio player-
-The audio player used in this website was created by Craig Stroman https://codepen.io/craigstroman/pen/aOyRYx.
+-The audio player used in this website was created by Craig Stroman https://codepen.io/craigstroman/pen/aOyRYx.
 I have used this player because the standard HTML/CSS audio player does not provide enough funcionality, specifically it does not provide a way to have a playlist and a single set of controls for playback, at least not that I have been able to figure out.
 I chose to use this player because it has a simple, clear UI, the code looks well-written, and it performs it's function well.